ansible-collections/cloud-content-handbook/GUIDELINES/PR_submission_and_review_guidelines.md

 ### 11. Checklist
 - Confirm that the proposed changes in the pull request have been locally verified.
 If this is not feasible, ensure that reason is mentioned in the PR comments, explicitly.
 - Gain a thorough understanding of the feature or bug fix by reviewing related requirements and documentation mentioned in the PR.
 In case of ambiguity, request additional details through a comprehensive PR summary, changelog, or documentation.
 - Verify that the code addresses the specified requirements and functions as intended.
+Evaluate the PR against the acceptance criteria/Definition of Done specified in the linked Jira ticket (if applicable).
 - Enforce adherence to [coding standards and style guidelines]((https://github.com/ansible-collections/cloud-content-handbook/blob/main/GUIDELINES/coding_guidelines.md).
 [Automated tools](https://github.com/ansible-collections/cloud-content-handbook/blob/main/CI/README.md#what-checks-are-run) are leveraged to catch common issues related to coding standards.
 - Identify and address any instances of code duplication.
 Encourage the use of shared functions or modules where applicable.
 - Confirm consistency with coding patterns and practices across the entire codebase.